 The edited variable OOPPREMX includes imputed values for records which contained missing values as well as for a limited number of records with values that were implausibly low or high.
 In most years, for policyholders in Round 3 of the second panel with missing out-of-pocket premiums, if coverage is through a continuation job which was originally reported in Round 1 of the first year of the panel and type of coverage (COVTYPIN) is the same as in Round 1, then OOPPREMX is set equal to OOPPREMX from Round 1 times the growth rate in out-of-pocket premiums from the first delivery year to the next.
 The growth rate is assigned by type of coverage and is based on private sector out-of-pocket premiums reported in the MEPS Insurance Component in the current and prior year.
-In 2019, however, the inflation method was not used.
-As described further below in section 3.6, Panel 23 Round 3 records underwent a second job linking process using a different, more direct method and thus inflating previous values from any earlier job linking could not be performed consistently across all records.
-Instead, these records could enter other imputation processes.
+Note that in 2019, however, the inflation method was not used.
+These records could enter other imputation processes.

 Imputed values were typically assigned to these and other records by one of several imputation methods - hot-deck imputation or MEAN substitution, both of which consider the following person/plan characteristics: source of insurance (private employer, state and local government, federal government, Medigap, other non-group policy, State Exchanges), age of policyholder, educational attainment of policyholder, number of persons covered by the policy, if there is a high family deductible, size of employer, region and MSA, presence of supplemental benefits such as drug, dental and vision, whether the insurance was through a current or former job, and active or retired job.
-For employer-sponsored insurance where a link to a job is established in the PRPL file, a select group of the edited variables in HC-203 or HC-211 is used to define imputation classes for hotdeck imputation of out-of-pocket premiums.
+For employer-sponsored insurance where a link to a job is established in the PRPL file, a select group of the edited variables in HC-211 or HC-218 is used to define imputation classes for hotdeck imputation of out-of-pocket premiums.

-Starting in 2018, hotdeck imputation parameters were modified for group policies.
-Imputation classes that define donor pools were expanded to reduce the overuse of particular donors.
-As a result, no MEAN substitution was required in either 2018 or 2019.
 Missing premium amounts on coverage purchased through a State Exchange continue to be hot-deck imputed in a separate process.